This is an introductory graduate AI course.

 In particular, the final exam is cumulative.

-More detailed descriptions of the projects will be posted to the course webpage
+A detailed description of the project will be posted to the course webpage

-the design and all code you use and submit for your projects MUST be your own original work.
+the design and all code you use and submit for you projects MUST be your own original work.

 CLASS MAILING LIST